 Metal 3D Printing Lighter, Efficient Thrust Chambers

 Satellites rely on various propulsion systems, often smaller thrusters.
-These thrusters play a key role in attitude control, ensuring the satellite keeps its antennas, instruments, and solar panels pointed in the correct direction.
+These thrusters play a key role in altitude control, ensuring the satellite keeps its antennas, instruments, and solar panels pointed in the correct direction.

 These thrusters are designed to use liquid propellant.
 They often use a combination of nitrous oxide and propylene and the reason is: